seanpm2001/Commit-Count-Milestones/CCM/25/README.md

 **THIS LIST IS HIGHLY INCOMPLETE!**

-As of 2022, Friday, August 19th, an uncounted number (at least 217) of my repositories have reached and/or surpassed 25 commits.
+As of 2022, Saturday, August 20th, an uncounted number (at least 219) of my repositories have reached and/or surpassed 25 commits.
 They include:

 | Repository | Reached 25 commits on this date |
 |---|---|